 The student's capacity to complete assignments within a reasonable time frame.

-The likelihood that the student will be able to complete course criteria required for graduation, as required by the Kentucky’s Core Academic Standards.
+The likelihood that the student will be able to complete course criteria required for graduation, as required by the Kentucky Academic Standards.

 When considering the student's condition, should s/he take a full or reduced course load?
 (If a reduced course load is appropriate, the committee shall determine the number of courses the student may take.)